Fowobaje-David/TRENDORA/README.md

 <<<<<<< HEAD
-# Ecomzy - E-Commerce Shopping App
+# Trendora - E-Commerce Shopping App

 A clean, modern, and responsive e-commerce front-end application built with React.
 This project features a product gallery, filtering by category and price, and a "add to cart" functionality.